 Import a Deep Security Manager certificate chain issued by a public CA

-- The X509 certificate that corresponds to the above private key.
+file based on the following specifications:- The X509 certificate that corresponds to the private key.

 - On Deep Security Manager, run the following command to import the certificate chain: